Mariya Ahmed Didi: Career

-Mariya Didi was elected as Chairperson of Maldivian Democratic Party (MDP), the largest political party in the Maldives.
-Under her chairmanship, the party won their first multiparty democratic presidential elections held in the Maldives in 2008.
+Didi was elected as Chairperson of the Maldivian Democratic Party (MDP) and began her tenure on 13 March 2008.
+Under her chairwomanship, the party won their first multiparty democratic presidential elections held in the Maldives in 2008.
 The electoral win marked an end to the preceding 30-year-old authoritarian regime and established democracy in the Maldives.
+She later resigned in June 2011 to stand as a candidate in for the Judicial Service Commission as the member representing the People's Majlis.